 The Parish, whose resident population was assessed as 1603 persons at the 2011 Census, is a friendly community and is also popular as a holiday destination.

 Brighstone, the largest of the villages, has a wide range of facilities including a Primary School, an 800 year old Parish Church, a Methodist Church, a Library and a Museum.
 A Recreation Ground provides a cricket pitch, a football ground, a children’s play area, a pavilion and two tennis courts.
-The village also has a Village Hall, a Scout, Guide and Community Centre, a Social Club, a GP Surgery with Pharmacy, a Post Office, a pub and several shops and businesses.
+The village also has a Village Hall, a Scout, Guide and Community Centre, a Social Club, a GP Surgery with Pharmacy, a pub and several shops and businesses.
 Brighstone Post Office operates from within The Village Shop which is in the centre of the village.
 There is also a Tourist Information Point in this shop.
 A small building in New Road known as The Exchange is available at no charge for community use.
 It is at present used as a weekly drop-in centre by Age UK and by other organisations such as the Local Police.

-Brook boasts a Village Hall, a Parish Church and a Post Office, while nearby Hulverstone has a 600 year old thatched pub.
+Brook has a popular beach, a Village Hall and a Parish Church, while nearby Hulverstone has a 600 year old thatched pub.

 Limerstone is a small rural settlement with an attractive farmhouse.
 The present Parish Cemetery lies between Limerstone and Brighstone.

-The parish is considered by many to be one of the most desirable places to live on the Island, having bus connections with Newport and Freshwater, good village facilities and a strong and vibrant sense of community.
+The extended Parish is considered by many to be one of the most desirable places to live on the Island, having bus connections with Newport and Freshwater, good village facilities and a strong and vibrant sense of community.

 The area is popular with visitors, many of whom enjoy opportunities for walking and cycling, exploring local history and relaxing on the less commercialised beaches on this side of the Island.
 The chalk downland and sandy heathland which form the backdrop to the villages are well provided with good footpaths and long distance trails.
 There are many scheduled ancient monuments on the Downs, most of them being burial mounds (barrows) dating from the Bronze Age.
 The Brook Down barrow group just above the Tennyson Trail near Brook is perhaps the most impressive.